NeckersBOX/n3lib/README.md

 In forward propagation each layer execute the _activation functions_ in concurrent threads, when one layer end its own job, the results to the each next layer's neuron are collected with others concurrent threads.
 The whole process is executed from each layer from the input one to the output one.

-In backward propagation first there is the delta evaluation from the output layer to the input layer, after the weight updating process from the input to the output.
+In backward propagation first there is the delta evaluation from the output layer to the input layer, after that there is the weight updating process from the input to the output.
 Each return to the previous layer and delta evaluation on neurons in the same layer, is built, even in this case, with concurrent threads.

 ## Build
 The library is designed to run under GNU\Linux operating systems.